cdf1982/cdf1982.github.io/glancecam/faqs.md

 | ⌘ ↓       | Move the currently selected Glance down in the list                                  |
 | Return    | Save Settings                                                                        |
 >
+> In _Settings_ > _Behavior_, you can also prevent the screensaver from starting and the display from sleeping while GlanceCam is running; this option is disabled by default and should only be enabled if you understand and accept the associated security and hardware risks described in the in-app alert.<br>
 > In the Behavior tab, inside Settings, you can configure 2 _global keyboard shortcuts_ (combinations of keys of your choice that are then available both when GlanceCam is active and when it is open in background and you're working in a different app) that can provide fast access to 2 convenient features:
 - Bring all GlanceCam windows to front;
 - Insta-zoom the last window or one specific Glance.